Thursday, 28 February 2013

 We had a snack lunch in the café downstairs from Westminster Hall, where tv screens informed us of the breaking news that the Pope has resigned - the first pontiff to resign rather than pop his clogs for 600 years.
 Not that this had anything to do with our trip to London, it's just that I tend to remember where I was when I hear certain news stories.

 Anyway we then went to Abercrombie and Fitch to buy David a new hoodie.
-I went upstairs to the balcony then when James and David looked up I started dancing, which amused me a lot more than it amused them!
+I went upstairs to the balcony then when James and David looked up I started dancing, a joke that never gets tired, which amused me a lot more than it amused them!

 On the way to London City airport James took us to the Emirates Airline which is a cable car across the Thames from the O2 Arena to Docklands.
 It seems very strange; it was absolutely deserted and went from one very quiet area to another.
 I wonder how well used it is at peak times?
 At the airport (first time I have been to London City) a disappointment awaited - our 6 p.m. flight was cancelled.
 So here I am blogging while waiting for the 8.15 flight.
 It is a very small airport with just a few shops and a couple of eateries, and seems to cater mainly for business people.
 James and Davie are using their iPads and I am about to get my Kindle out and do a bit of reading.